‘Dancing With The Stars’ 2017: Season 24 Cast Odds For ‘DWTS’ Before Premier

 The Dancing with the Stars 2017 cast has been practicing for weeks in preparation for the show’s big premiere on Monday, March 20.
-While each team for the new season was busy sweating away at their daily rehearsals, Las Vegas odds makers were also keeping a close eye on which dancers will be listed as the favorites as the DWTS Season 24 premier arrives.
+While each team for the new season was busy sweating away at their daily rehearsals, Las Vegas odds makers were also keeping a close eye on which dancers will be listed as the favorites as the DWTS Season 24 premiere arrives.

 They’re gonna dance with somebody????.
 They’re gonna feel the heat with somebody????.
 Meet the cast of #DWTS, premiering TONIGHT at 8|7c on ABC! pic.twitter.com/5KO1LpKumh